 Rise of Street Foods

-Back in the day – which was a Wednesday by the way – most would’ve been absolutely abhorred at the idea of consuming street food.
-The notion of consuming Tijuana-style street tacos took some time be begin seeing acceptance by mainstream culture as people became more comfortable consuming curbside cuisine served from the side of an old delivery truck.
-Now food truck culture has gone mainstream and has even fostered a huge subculture in many large American cities.
-We’ve seen the trend already trickle down into school nutrition and don’t expect to see it let up anytime this year.
+Back in the day – which was a Wednesday by the way – most would’ve been absolutely abhorred at the idea of eating street food.
+The notion of safely consuming Tijuana-style street tacos took some time to gain acceptance by mainstream culture.
+People now appear to be more comfortable than ever consuming curbside cuisine served from the side of an old delivery truck.
+Food truck culture has even fostered a huge subculture in many large American cities.
+We’ve seen the trend already begin to influence school nutrition and don’t expect to see it let up anytime this year.
 Check out the Munchie Machine or CHOW Bus to see how foodservice directors have successfully incorporated food trucks into their programs.